thehalfspace/JuliaSEM/README.md

-This project is out of data, I am maintaining a newer version [here](https://github.com/thehalfspace/eqcycle).
+This project is out of date, I am maintaining a newer version [here](https://github.com/thehalfspace/eqcycle).

 Spectral element method for earthquake cycle simulations with dynamic treatment of inertial effects.